tnkhanh/discover-analyzer/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Hi,

-**Describe the bug**

-- A clear and concise description.

-**To Reproduce**
+1. What is the problem?

-- Minimal steps to reproduce the behavior.
+2. How to reproduce it?
-- Provide screenshots or log files if possible.

-**Expected behavior**

-- A clear and concise description.

-**Additional context**

-- System environment, etc.

-Thank you!
+3. What is the expected output?

+4. Additional information

+   - OS type:
+   - Clang, LLVM version:
+   - OCaml/Core version: